WEB DESIGN

 What 'Pretty' Gets Right

-Let’s start here—there’s absolutely nothing wrong with wanting a beautiful website.
+Let’s start here.
+There’s absolutely nothing wrong with wanting a beautiful website.
 In fact, I believe aesthetics are powerful.
 A well-designed site:

 • Builds trust